k0sproject/k0s/docs/configuration.md

 ## Control plane

-MKE Control plane can be configured via yaml config file.
+MKE Control plane can be configured via a YAML config file.
 By default `mke server` command reads a file called `mke.yaml` but can be told to read any yaml file via `--config` option.

 An example config file with defaults: